Christonja/100-days-of-code/log.md

 **Thoughts**: Happy to have finished it, got more exposure to bootstrap and to making a multi-page website from scratch.
 Learned a bit more about the power of JQuery also which was good.
 Any learning's good learning!

+### Day 67: February 7, Thurs, 2019

+**Today's Progress**: Started The Web Developer Boot Camp by Colt Steele

+**Thoughts**: Finding it very good so far.
+I spent so long thinking that there's no way some video course could be that good.. but I figured enough people where saying it's really good, it must be.. so here I am.. and finding it pretty good!